rahulbasava21/Image-Password-Authenticator/README.md

-# Image-Password-Authenticator
-# Image Password Analyzer
+# Image Password Authenticator

 ## Overview

 As digital security awareness increases, the need for innovative authentication methods becomes critical.
-The **Image Password Analyzer** offers an alternative to traditional text-based passwords by utilizing graphical or grid-based password authentication.
+The **Image Password Authenticator** offers an alternative to traditional text-based passwords by utilizing graphical or grid-based password authentication.
 This approach leverages human spatial and visual memory to create memorable and secure passwords.

 In this system, users select specific points on an image as their password.
 The system records these points, creating a unique password pattern.
 To authenticate, users must repeat the sequence, ensuring both usability and security.